 - prepared bread dough-if you use your own bread dough recipe, the amount of dough you use should make 1 loaf pan (go here for the complete sourdough dough recipe which is made of 2 cups white whole wheat flour, 1 1/2 cups filtered water, 1/4 cup sourdough start (go here for the start recipe),1 t salt)

-- Grease your crock-pot with coconut or olive oil.
+- Grease your crock-pot with coconut or olive oil, or line crock-pot with parchment paper.

 - Place dough in the crock-pot.
 You can cover the dough with a paper towel or a thin wash cloth to absorb the moisture on top.
 I didn't do that on my first loaf, hence it looks a little glossy on top.